worldline/observability-workshop/docs/workshop.md

 * One [Configuration server](https://docs.spring.io/spring-cloud-config/) is also used to centralise the configuration of our microservices.
 * The following microservices: API Gateway, Merchant BO, Fraud Detect, Smart Bank Gateway

-If you run your application on GitPod, the following step are automatically started during the provisioning of your GitPod environment.
+ℹ️ If you run your application on GitPod, the following step are automatically started during the provisioning of your GitPod environment.

-Otherwise, to run it on your desktop, execute the following commands
+🛠️ Otherwise, to run it on your desktop, execute the following commands

 ``` bash
 $ bash scripts/download-agent.sh